StaySignals

 Pick a point on the protection / revenue tradeoff.

-The setting doesn't change the risk_score or the risk_level — those are the same regardless of which preset is active.
-Only the suggested_action (allow, challenge, deny) is affected.
+The setting doesn't change the riskScore or the riskLevel — those are the same regardless of which preset is active.
+Only the suggestedAction (allow or deny) is affected.

 Maximize protection

-Challenge and deny aggressively.
-Fewer non-customer bookings slip through; more borderline cases get interrupted.
+Deny early.
+Catches more non-customer bookings at the cost of denying some real customers.
 Use when the cost of a missed non-customer booking is high — for example, high-value inventory or a property that has been hit hard recently.

 The default.
-Challenge and deny on strong evidence; let ambiguous cases through.
+Deny only checkouts that look clearly non-customer; let ambiguous cases through.
 Appropriate for the steady state of most OTAs most of the time.

 Maximize revenue

-Only deny the clearest cases and use challenge sparingly.
+Allow aggressively.
+Deny only the clearest non-customer cases.
 Use when you'd rather let some non-customer bookings through than risk interrupting a real customer mid-checkout — for example, during a launch or a high-traffic promotion.

 How to switch

 Change the active preset in the Dashboard under Risk control.
-Changes apply to future decisions only; past decisions keep the risk_setting they were scored under.
+Changes apply to future decisions only; past decisions keep the riskSetting they were scored under (and carry it on the decision record).

 The Dashboard also shows a projected-impact panel: what each preset would have done if it had been active across your recent traffic.
 Use it to compare before committing.